ArtdayCVz/Lab_2/README.md

 This project implements a Python class, `Statistics`, designed to perform descriptive statistical analysis on numerical datasets.
 It includes methods for calculating measures of central tendency and statistical variability, fully covered by unit tests.

-This repository is part of **Laboratory Work #2**, focusing on code documentation, CI/CD pipelines, and automatic documentation publication.
+This repository is part of **Lab2**, focusing on code documentation, CI/CD pipelines, and automatic documentation publication.

 ## Features